-The Notes sold outside the United States will be represented by a single, permanent global Note in bearer form, deposited with Deutsche Borse Clearing AG, Frankfurt am Main ("DBC"), which will represent the Notes held by accountholders in DBC, including such Notes held through the operator of Euroclear System ("Euroclear") and Cedel Bank, societe anonyme ("Cedel"), each of which has an account with DBC.
-All Notes sold to U.S. investors (and others requesting registered Notes), will be represented by one or more global registered Notes deposited with a custodian for, and registered in the name of, the Depositary Trust Company ("DTC") or its nominee.
-See "Description of the Notes--Description of Book Entry System; Payment;"
+The Units sold outside the United States will be represented by a single, permanent global Unit in bearer form, deposited with Deutsche Borse Clearing AG Frankfurt Am Main ("DBC"), which will represent the Units held by accountholders in DBC, including such Units held through the operator of Euroclear System ("Euroclear") and Cedel Bank, societe anonyme ("Cedel") each of which has an account with DBC.
+All Units sold to U.S. investors (and others requesting registered Units), will be represented by one or more global registered Units deposited with a custodian for, and registered in the name Depositary Trust Company ("DTC") or its nominee.
+The Notes sold outside the United States will be represented by a single, permanent global Note in bearer form, deposited with DBC, which will represent the Notes held by accountholders in DBC, including such Notes held through Euroclear and Cedel, each of which has an account with DBC.
+All Notes sold to U.S. investors (and others requesting registered Notes), will be represented by one or more global registered Notes deposited with a custodian for, and registered in the name of, DTC or its nominee.
+The Warrants sold outside the United States will be represented by a single, permanent global Warrant in bearer form, deposited with DBC, which will represent the Warrants held by accountholders in DBC, including such Warrants held through Euroclear and Cedel, each of which has an account with DBC.
+All Warrants sold to U.S. investors (and others requesting registered Warrants), will be represented by one or more global registered Notes deposited with a custodian for, and registered in the name DTC or its nominee.
+See "Description of Book Entry System; Payment; Transfers.'